Is Fortnite safe for kids? A parent's guide to parental controls

 If Fortnite seems too advanced or risky for your child, consider these alternatives:

-• Minecraft (creative and educational)
+Minecraft (creative and educational)

-• Lego Fortnite (kid-friendly version of Fortnite with no violence)
+Lego Fortnite (kid-friendly version of Fortnite with no violence)

-• Super Mario Party (fun multiplayer game with no online interactions)
+Super Mario Party (fun multiplayer game with no online interactions)

 Teaching kids financial responsibility with Modak

 While Fortnite can be entertaining, kids also need to learn about money management.
-This is where Modak Makers can help.
+This is where Modak can help.

 How kids can Earn money with Modak

-• Earn MBX (Modak Bucks) by completing financial challenges.
+Earn MBX by completing financial challenges.

-• Walk to Earn23: Kids can earn up to 70 MBX per week just by walking 5,000 steps per day.
+Walk to Earn(2)(3): Kids can earn up to 70 MBX per week just by walking 5,000 steps per day.

 Fortnite can be a fun game, but it’s essential to understand the risks and enable parental controls.
 By using Fortnite parental controls, monitoring playtime, and setting spending limits, parents can create a safer gaming environment for their kids.
+However, gaming should be balanced with activities that promote real-world skills.
+With Modak Makers, kids can learn financial responsibility, earn rewards, and develop smart money habits while having fun.
+Join Modak today and help your child build money skills in a fun, safe environment.

-2. 100 MBX = $1(as of June 2024).
+100 MBX = $1(as of June 2024).
 This is an approximation and not a guaranteed result.
 For more information on MBX, visit: Click here for more information on MBX

-3. Walking 5,000 steps a day gives users 10MBX (as of June 2024).
+Walking 5,000 steps a day gives users 10MBX (as of June 2024).
 This is subject to change at Modak’s discretion

-4. Fees for expedited or premium services may apply.
+Fees for expedited or premium services may apply.
 Find out more in our Cardholder agreement.